tshepang/blog/content/once-upon-a-time-in-china-series.md

 stunts ever committed to screen and is overall far superior to its unbearably-bad predecessor.
-I also wish the whole series was based on something other than the Chinese's conflict with Western influence, especially because Caucasians in are extrememly underdevloped and given shitty performances worse than Keanu Reeve's worst.
+I also wish the whole series was based on something other than the Chinese's conflict with Western influence, especially because Caucasians in are extremely underdevloped and given shitty performances worse than Keanu Reeve's worst.

 Interesting that things actually get better with the 3rd in the *Once